DatabayAG/ILIAS-LTI-Platform/CONCEPT.md

 * *submittedAt* (optional, formated acc. to the users' personal ILIAS date/time presentation settings, sortable)

-Since a tool may submit multiple scores for a user for each "Line Item", the view provides the history of score submissions.
+Since a tool may submit multiple scores for a user for the "Line Item", the view provides the history of score submissions.
 Foreach user, who interacted with the tool, multiple rows are shown, one for each score submission.